operaton/operaton/README.md

 [![Forum](https://img.shields.io/badge/forum-Operaton-green)](https://forum.operaton.org/)
 [![Slack](https://img.shields.io/badge/chat-Slack-purple)](https://join.slack.com/t/operaton/shared_invite/zt-2v6umjt92-d2DRmsoR1fqDEVlJB5IkNA)

 Operaton is a native BPMN 2.0 process engine that runs inside the Java Virtual Machine.
 It can be embedded inside any Java application and any Runtime Container.
-It integrates with Java EE 6 and is a perfect match for the Spring Framework.
+It integrates with Spring, Spring Boot, Quarkus and is a perfect match for Jakarta EE.
 On top of the process engine, you can choose from a stack of tools for human workflow management, operations and monitoring.

 - Web Site: https://www.operaton.org/
 - Getting Started: https://docs.operaton.org/